dovydasgulbinas/dovydasgulbinas.github.io/_posts/2018-07-21-allow-your-developers-to-deploy-to-production.md

 feature and release took one month and bugs were spotted in production, good look expecting that this bug will be fixed quickly, because it is very likely that dev who wrote the code barely remembers what that feature and assumptions he had during development of that feature.
-This is supper unproductive.
+This is super unproductive.
 Clunky releases create another issue _it realeases many features made by many developers_ this means that if something breaks (after a release)  there will be name calling and finger pointing because no one wants to fix bugs since they are not entirely sure it is